abdanar/abdanar.github.io/_pages/interest.md

 ---

 ## Readings
 Even though I do not have enough time to self-study additional areas of mathematics beyond my current courses, whenever I come across interesting topics, I allocate time to explore them.
 I read a little about each to determine whether it is worth investing more time in.
-Below, I share the areas of math that currently pique my interest and that I find enjoyable to study.

-- Loaded differential equations
-- q-Calculus (also known as quantum calculus)
-- Stochastic differential equations
+In a short period of time, during the upcoming month-long break, I am planning to focus primarily on loaded differential equations and document my detailed understanding of them.

 ## Problems